 A joint injection is most often done to deliver medicine directly into the joint.
-This may be done when the other medication the patient is taking is not controlling the arthritis well enough or if the patient has just one swollen joint.
-In older children the joint injections are done with the child inhaling laughing gas (nitrous oxide) which helps relieve the discomfort of the procedure.
+This may be done when the other medication the patient is taking is not controlling the arthritis well enough or if the patient has only a few swollen joints.
+In older children the joint injections are done with the child inhaling Entonox (laughing gas) which helps relieve the discomfort of the procedure.
 Younger children are given a general anaesthetic.

-Some medications used in rheumatology are given as an infusion.
-These can be steroids and some of the biologic agents.
+Some medications used in rheumatology are given as an intravenous infusion.
+These are given in hospital as a day admission.

-- Steroids and Juvenile Idiopathic Arthirits (80.2 KB)
+- Steroids and Juvenile Idiopathic Arthritis (80.2 KB)

 - Non-Steroidal Anti-Inflammatory Drugs (252.5 KB)

 Information to help parents/caregivers understand about joint injections